flameshot-org/translation-instruction/Traditional_Translation_Way.md

 * Translate.
 * Send a pull request to [repo](https://github.com/flameshot-org/flameshot).
-  * If you don't know how to send a pull request, [create an issue](https://github.com/flameshot-org/translation-instruction/issues) and tell me where I can download your translation.
+  * If you don't know how to send a pull request, [create an issue](https://github.com/flameshot-org/translation-instruction/issues) and tell us where we can download your translation from.
 * Your translation will be included in the next version of flameshot.